plckr/ha-daily-insert-mysql/README.md

 Instead of recording the whole changes throughout the day, you only have a single value per day.

 **Note that it only accepts the value as FLOAT**
-I expect to implement it to more datatypes in some future

 **Ensure you have the database created, it only creates the table.**